 The Biotechnology program is well-suited to everyone who is interested in the broad field of biology, regardless of his or her field of interest.
 Besides academic activities, students have many opportunities to attend internship, projects, and clubs.
 Our program coordinator, Courtney, always keeps us informed of these.
 I have not finished the program just yet, but I am excited about the upcoming semesters because you can explore so many things in this community that you can both improve your academic experience and get inspiration for your future career.

 In addition to the academic and professional support systems I am building through this program, I am also having a lot of fun working with peers that think on the same wavelength.
-We are from all over the globe, all have different passions and career goals, but have lively discussions and have become really good friends.
-Getting the opportunity to live in Philadelphia has opened up my life and curiosities beyond the lab and classroom.
+We are from all over the globe, all have different passions and career goals, but have lively discussions and have become great friends.
+Getting the opportunity to live in Philadelphia has opened my life and curiosities beyond the lab and classroom.
 Since joining the program, I have played clarinet in the Penn Med Symphony Orchestra and now I am the lead singer of a new Philly-based alternative rock band called Bad Sleeper.
 With just three classes left, I am excited to enter the job market and explore what the field of biotechnology has to offer.
 For anyone interested in the fields or subfields of biotechnology, no matter your background, this program will provide the mentors, classes, and support to reach your scientific potential.

 I came into Penn’s Master of Biotechnology program with a background in Economics and Pre-Med.
 During my time in undergrad, the science classes that I undertook sparked my interest in the application of biochemistry and molecular biology to clinical therapies.
 This program offers a comprehensive overview of biotechnology, ranging from purely engineering concepts to the business and economic aspects of the burgeoning industry.
 I would highly recommend the program to anyone who has an interest in getting involved in any area of biotechnology, whether it be through lab research, management, consulting, or investments.